 Reflections from Summer 2012

 Most of us have a goal every day to live better (more fully), encourage others, enjoy what we have been given and work to achieve more of what we think valuable, whether that's money or world peace.
 More seems to be the watchword.
 More implies growth and we have an economic system that depends upon growth to function.
-If it does not grow--it cannot repay the debts taken out to finance the improvements that were undertaken to deliver them.
+If it does not grow--it cannot repay the debts taken out to finance the improvements.
 This dependence on growth is connected to our fundamental Faith in Progress.
 With our narrow scope we do things to make our lives better and the consequences ripple out to those we do not know.

 So if we say that growth is not always better (e.g. cancer) then we might have to redefine Progress as steady state sustainability.
 Years ago I did a bike ride half way across the country to reflect on the direction of America following the financial crisis of 2008 and thought it sounded good to aim for a multi-ethnic, ecologically sustainable, substantially just society.
 Is there a vision hidden in what are just words.
 What would it mean?
 The multi-ethnic part requires tolerance to include those not like us.
 Can it work?
 I am not convinced that it can but as a goal in my heart I would like to do whatever I could to see if it could be accomplished.